tawhidulamin/My-first-POWER-BI-Project/README.md

-# My-first-POWER-BI-Project
+# Power BI workbook by TAWHIDUL AMIN RAFI
-This is my first Power BI project.
+# In this project, I've worked on various types of functions, attributes & tools on Power BI to present and orient complex datas.